Adv13/Activities-Montreal/README.md

 # Activities-Montreal-Website
-Frontend website in order to try Bulma CSS framework and based on my photographies made during my Working Holiday Visa in Canada, Montreal.
+Frontend website in order to try Bulma CSS framework (with a link on the html page) and based on my photographies made during my Working Holiday Visa in Canada, Montreal.